vidarn/3ds_max_dynamic_load_sample/README.md

 The two files are `dynamic_load.c` and `dynamic_load.h`.
 The former should be added among your source files and the latter should be included in files that want to load dynamic functions.

-The dynamic functions should be defined in a separate file like so>
+The dynamic functions should be defined in a separate file:
 ```
 DYNAMIC_FUNC_PREFIX
 int test_dynamic(int a, float b) {